Make an Appointment: [email protected] | 315-292-8883

 Is therapy expensive?

-A good evaluations and good therapy is an investment of your time and financial resources, there is no getting around it.
+A thorough evaluation and good therapy is an investment of your time and financial resources, there is no getting around it.
 There are many factors to consider, such as insurance coverage for out-of-network benefits, presenting issue, desired outcome, etc. Let us know your situation and we will try to help you understand the financial impact so you can plan accordingly!
 Please read more about this here.

 My schedule is tight/I live far away from your office, can we do telehealth sessions instead of in-person?